Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 If you are able to obtain an IP address such as 192.168.99.100, then you know the following is working: the VLAN and DHCP configuration in OPNsense and the VLAN configuration for Port 3 and Port 23 on the network switch.

 Next try connecting to the TP-Link switch web interface via https://192.168.99.2.
-If you can access the web interface you know the interface configuration of the switch is correct.
+If you can access the web interface, you know the interface configuration of the switch is correct.

 Finally, try accessing the web interface of the Grandstream AP.
 You may need to look it up on the “Services > DHCPv4 > Leases” page in OPNsense if you do not know what the current IP address is.
 It may be something like https://192.168.99.100.
-If you can access that interface, congratulations!
-Everything is now on the management network.
-I recommend for the access point that you try testing if clients on each of the SSIDs are on the appropriate VLAN networks as a final step to ensure the switch configuration is correct.
+I recommend testing a client on each of the SSIDs to verify they are on the appropriate VLAN networks.

 Note

-Optional: Removing the LAN Interface
+Removing the LAN Interface

 On the “Interfaces > Assignments” page, you should see a trash icon next to the LAN interface.